cchdo/exchange/docs/common.rst

 See the respective sections on :ref:`bottle required headers` and :ref:`CTD required headers` for information specific to each format.

 The unit line contains information for the units of each parameter listed in the parameter line.
-The unit line, like the parameters, are comma seperated values.
+The unit line, like the parameters, are comma separated values.
 Like the parameter names, units must contain only code points in the range U+0021 to U+007E except a :unicode_info:`,`.
 A trailing comma MUST NOT be included in the unit line.
 Units may contain empty fields if the parameter has no units.
-Units for a paramter must be in the same column as that paramter, essentialy, the sname number of commas occur before the parameter name and its unit.
+Units for a parameter must be in the same column as that parameter, essentially, the same number of commas occur before the parameter name and its unit.

 .. warning::
   Parameter names and units MUST NOT contain commas as part of the name or unit.
-  Commas are reserved for seperating the, names, units, and data into columns.
+  Commas are reserved for separating the, names, units, and data into columns.

 The parameter and unit lines of a CTD file might look like this::